 What are the common mistakes people make when disposing of FOG?

-- When many people are finished cooking, they tend to dump left-over cooking grease, oils and food scraps down the sink and simply turn on the garbage disposal.
+- People tend to dump left-over cooking grease, oils and food scraps down the sink and simply turn on the garbage disposal.

 - Another common mistake is rinsing dishes in the sink with hot water to remove the grease residue left on plates.